 III.
 General Evaluative Elements of a Rubric

 In the social and behavioral sciences, the elements of a rubric used to evaluate a writing assignment depend upon the content and purpose of the assignment.
 Rubrics are often presented in print or online as a grid with evaluative statements about what constitutes an effective, somewhat effective, or ineffective element of the content.

 Grammar and Usage

 The writing is free of misspellings.
 Words are capitalized correctly.
 There is proper verb tense agreement.
 The sentences are punctuated correctly and there are no sentence fragments or run-on sentences.
 Acronyms are spelled out when first used.
 The paper is neat, legible, and presented in an appropriate format.
-If appropriate, all non-textual elements [e.g., charts, graphs, tables, pictures, etc.] are labeled correctly and described in the text to help support an understanding the overall purpose of the paper.
+If there are any non-textual elements [e.g., charts, graphs, tables, pictures, etc.], assess whether they are labeled correctly and described in the text to help support an understanding the overall purpose of the paper.

 Focus and Organization

 The paper is structured logically.
 The research problem and supporting questions or hypotheses are clearly articulated and systematically addressed.
 Content is presented in an effective order that supports understanding of the main ideas or critical events.
 The narrative flow possesses overall unity and coherence and it is appropriately developed by means of description, example, illustration, or definition that effectively defines the scope of what is being investigated.
 Conclusions or recommended actions reflect astute connections to more than one perspective or point of view.

 Elaboration and Style

 The introduction engages your attention.
 Descriptions of ideas, concepts, events, and people are clearly related to the research problem.
 There is appropriate use of technical or specialized terminology required to make the content clear.
 Where needed, descriptions of cause and effect outcomes, compare and contrast, and classification and division of findings are effectively presented.
 Arguments, recommendations, best practices, or lessons learned are supported by the evidence gathered and presented.
 Limitations are acknowledged and described.
 Sources are selected from a variety of scholarly and creative sources that provide valid support for studying the problem.
 All sources are properly cited using a standard writing style.